 “At that point, I knew sports wasn’t going to be my career,” admits V.I.P.
 “I took every gig I could, spent hours practicing on the tables and really focused on upping my musical IQ.
 I knew music was in my future.”

 An intense networking grind led to shows with Tyga, Nipsey Hussle, E-40, Too Short, and more as V.I.P. climbed his way up the ladder.
 He established relationships with promoters, artists and producers and became known as a young DJ on the rise.
 V.I.P. credits DJs like Mind Motion, J Espinosa, Q-Bert, DJ Craze & DJ Fuze as key influences on his DJ style and music sensibilities.
-Music lovers can now find DJ V.I.P. in L.A.’s hottest clubs several nights a week and follow his monthly mixes at http://www.djviponline.com
+Music lovers can now find DJ V.I.P. in L.A.’s hottest clubs several nights a week, on the road with Nipsey Hussle or follow his monthly mixes at http://www.djviponline.com

 But despite his meteoric rise, DJ V.I.P. doesn’t see himself even close to where he wants to be.
 He continues to hone his scratching and turntable skills, building his “muscle memory” just as he did for years in athletics.

 “I’ve done a lot, but I have so much more to accomplish.
 I’m on the right track so I know if I keep working at this pace I’ll get there soon.”

 Will you be there to witness it?